harrythomas1998/Assignment/README.md

 Lastly a *“Docblock”* is a special code comment; it offers an explanation for the porpose of the code such as return values, arguments and exceptions for a block of code.

-A *“Docblock”* is a special code comment that offers an explanation of the purpose, arguments, return values, and throw exceptions for a block of code.

 ![Alt Text](https://lhuria94.github.io/assets/img/2017-07-26-coding-standards-that-matter/docblock-example.png)